Slovene Istria: History

 The Istrian peninsula was known to Romans as the terra magica.
 Its name is derived from the Histri, an Illyrian tribe whom the geographer Strabo stated lived in the region.
 Romans described them as pirates who were hard to conquer due to the difficulty of navigating their territory.
 After two military campaigns, Roman legions finally subdued them in 177 BC.
 Many remains of ancient harbours and settlements still remain today, mostly in Ankaran, Hrvatini, Izola, Koper, and Piran.

 With the fall of the Western Roman Empire in 476, Istria was conquered by the Goths and the Byzantines.
-At the end of the 6th century, Slavs arrived and built their first permanent settlement around AD 700.
-During Byzantine rule, the area was briefly ruled by the Avars.
-Istria was annexed by the Lombards in 751 and by the Avars in 774.
-It came under Frankish rule during the reign of Charlemagne, when his son Carloman conquered the peninsula in 789, and it was incorporated into the Carolingian March of Friuli.
+During Byzantine rule, in the 7th century, the area was raided and plundered by the Avars and Slavs.
+Istria was annexed by the Lombards in 751.
+But a few decades later it came under Frankish rule during the reign of Charlemagne, when his son Carloman conquered the peninsula in 789, and it was incorporated into the Carolingian March of Friuli.

+During the early Frankish rule, groups of Slavs are documented to be present in Istria as they were allowed by the authorities to build their first settlements in the region.

 In 952 King Otto I of Germany ceded Istria together with the vast March of Verona and Aquileia to the Dukes of Bavaria.
 From 976 onward Verona was ruled by the Dukes of Carinthia, until in 1040 King Henry III established the separate March of Istria, which thereafter was successively controlled by various noble dynasties such as the Bavarian House of Andechs (temporarily ruling as the Dukes of Merania).
 In 1208/09 it fell to the Patriarchs of Aquileia, while large parts of the estates were held by the comital House of Gorizia.

 Starting in 1267, the Republic of Venice gradually annexed the Istrian coast, also aided by the strong presence of the native Romance-speaking communities; the region regained its overseas ties which were loosened by the barbarian invasions.
 The coastal area somewhat reflowered, but the Venetian government's enmity toward Austria and the Ottoman Empire limited relations with the hinterland.
-After Napoleon's triumph in Padania, the Treaty of Campo Formio in 1797 gave most of the Venetian Republic and all of the peninsula to the Habsburgs.
+After Napoleon's triumph in Northern Italy, the Treaty of Campo Formio in 1797 gave most of the Venetian Republic and all of the peninsula to the Habsburgs.